 Qualifying Investors — Providing data under special rules

-A "qualifying small investment plan" is generally an investment plan that has $10,000 or less of GST or the federal component of the HST paid or deemed paid in the previous year.
-However, if a qualifying small investment plan is an SLFI, that plan would generally be considered a "qualifying investor".
+Where an investment plan is a qualifying small investment plan (i.e., a plan that has $10,000 or less of GST or the federal component of the HST paid or deemed paid in the previous year) it may not qualify as a qualifying investor.
+However, a qualifying small investment plan that is also a SLFI would qualify as a qualifying investor (as the plan still meets one of the above criteria).

 Similar rules apply for QST purposes.
-However, based on the definitions and their specific circumstances, some investors may be considered "qualifying investors" for GST/HST purposes but not for QST purposes, and vice versa.
-Because some investors may have different obligations under the GST/HST and QST rules, they should consider both sets of rules carefully.
+However, some investors may be considered qualifying investors for GST/HST purposes but not for QST purposes, and vice versa (under certain circumstances).
+Investors should consider the GST/HST and QST rules carefully because they may have different obligations under both sets of rules.

 Similar rules apply for QST purposes.